+II I doll t follow the fules.

+Signed (pupil): Date:

 Parent/carer's agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
 I agree to the conditions set out above for pupils using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.

 Signed (parent/carer): Date:

-Appendix 3: acceptable use agreement (staff, governors, volunteers and visitors)
+Appendix 3: acceptable use agreement (staff)

-ACCEPTABLE USE OF THE SCHOOL'S ICT SYSTEMS AND INTERNET: AGREEMENT FOR STAFF, GOVERNORS, VOLUNTEERS AND VISITORS
+ACCEPTABLE USE OF THE SCHOOL'S ICT SYSTEMS AND INTERNET: AGREEMENT FOR STAFF

-Name of staff member/governor/volunteer/visitor:
+Name of staff member: